-Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in Covid-19 travel restrictions
+Covid 19 coronavirus: Flight Centre cancellation fees anger customers caught in travel chaos

 "When the outbreak of Covid-19 happened we received notification from Thai Airways on March 19 that they were cancelling all their international flights and it was indicated that all our money would be refunded by our travel agent," Douce said.

-Flight Centre told the pair they had two options; a credit to rebook the trip, valid for one year, or a refund minus the cancellation fee, which would take three months.
+Flight Centre told the pair they had two options; a credit to rebook the trip before December, valid for one year, or a refund minus the cancellation fee, which would take three months.

-They declined the credit for several reasons:
+The couple declined the credit for several reasons:

 • There was no guarantee Thai Airways and Flight Centre would still be operating at the end of the year and able to fulfill the commitment;